Linuxbrew/brew/docs/FAQ.md

     brew unpin <formula>

-Note that pinned, outdated formulae that are depended on by another formula need to be upgraded when required as we do not allow formulae to be built against non-latest versions.
+Note that pinned, outdated formulae that another formula depends on need to be upgraded when required as we do not allow formulae to be built against non-latest versions.

 ## How do I uninstall old versions of a formula?
 By default, Homebrew does not uninstall old versions of a formula, so